Monitoring Kubernetes performance metrics

-In order to properly monitor your containerized infrastructure, you should collect Kubernetes data along with Docker container resource metrics, and correlate them with the health and performance of the different applications running on top of them.
+In order to properly monitor your containerized infrastructure, you should collect Kubernetes metrics along with Docker container resource metrics, and correlate them with the health and performance of the different applications running on top of them.
 Each image comes with its specificities, and the types of metrics you should track and alert on will vary from one to another.
 However throughput, latency, and errors are usually the most important metrics.

 Heapster is not designed to collect by default metrics from the applications running in your containers.
 If you want deeper context than just system metrics, you have to instrument your applications in order to collect metrics from them as well.

 Since Kubernetes 1.2 a new feature (still in Alpha) allows cAdvisor to collect custom metrics from applications running in containers, if these metrics are exposed in the Prometheus format natively, which is the case for only a few applications today.
 These custom metrics can be used to trigger horizontal pod auto-scaling (HPA) when a metric exceeds a specified threshold.
 Note that Heapster re-exposes these custom metrics through its Model API which is not an official Kubernetes API.